psb/bucklescript.github.io/docs/installation.md

 npm install -g bs-platform
 ```

-This gives you a few globally exposed commands you can run, described later.
+This gives you a few globally exposed commands you can run, which are described later.
 But usually, you'd install the project locally:

 ```sh
 yarn add --dev bs-platform